Britain, France and Germany back multinational tax clampdown

 The tax reform plan comes at a time when governments are facing public outrage over how some multinational companies handle their international tax affairs.

-In Britain, the issue of multinational tax avoidance has risen to the top of the political agenda, after revelations that companies such as Starbucks (SBUX.O), Apple (AAPL.O), Google (GOOG.O) and Amazon (AMZN.O) were using complex inter-company transactions to cut their tax bills.
+In Britain, the issue of multinational tax avoidance has risen to the top of the political agenda, after revelations that companies such as Starbucks, Apple, Google and Amazon were using complex inter-company transactions to cut their tax bills.

-"The economic context is now a globalised world, where there are more investment and capital flows and new kinds of businesses are developing, especially in the digital economy," French Finance Minister Pierre Moscovici said.
+NEW YORK, June 1 Several large investment firms are betting on U.S. energy bonds on the view that they have more room to run even after a sharp rebound in performance in 2016.

-"We must ensure that this new form of business also pays its fair share."
-(Reporting by Jason Bush.
-Editing by Douglas Busvine/Mike Peacock)
+BRASILIA, June 1 Brazil's trade surplus rose to a record $7.661 billion last month, government data showed on Thursday, underpinning the country's economic recovery amid a record soy crop and rising automobile sales.